krbullock/hg_ps1/README.markdown

 About `__hg_ps1`
 ==============

-`__hg_ps1` is a shell prompt helper for Mercurial repositories, intended to be called from your custom prompt string (PS1 in bash and related shells).
+`__hg_ps1` is a shell prompt helper for Mercurial repositories, similar to `__git_ps1`.
+It is intended to be called from your custom prompt string (PS1 in bash and related shells).
 If your working directory is in a repository, it prints the current branch name, and appends either a '!' if there are modified files in the working directory, a '?' if there are untracked files, or nothing if the repository is clean.

 For example: